 There is a growing undercurrent of business leaders, academics, consumers, and Netflix documentaries, talking about how a continual quest for profit is unsustainable.
 We are now using natural resources quicker than the world can re-produce them, creating an unbridgeable gap between the world’s richest people and poorest nations and celebrating the accumulation of wealth in a way which would make Gordon Gecko proud.

 More than ever, customers are now prepared to call you out on your personal views and question your business ethics, environmental impact and the mark you leave on humanity.
 There are many companies out there that are doing good.
 Driven by purpose, socially conscious and focused on sustainability, they recognise that doing things right is the right thing to do.
-Whilst profit is essential to invest in employees, Kathryn Gallan, a Principal Consultant in Berwick Partners’ IT and Digital Leadership Practice, investigates how these five companies use their beliefs to measure success in a different way.
+Whilst profit is essential to invest in employees, we investigate how these five companies use their beliefs to measure success in a different way.

 Outdoor clothing company, Patagonia, is a globally admired and respected brand with loyal customers and employees.
 The website states it uses its resources – its business, investments, voice and imagination – to do something about what it believes in.
 Everything about the business ties up, from its core values to its ability to repair and recycle and, despite encouraging its customers to buy less, its profits haven’t been harmed.
 Patagonia’s supply chain links to its values by only using organic suppliers.
 Similarly, rather than hosting a series of one-off events, Patagonia donates 1% of its sales or 10% of its profits (whichever is the greater) to environmental causes and shows that CSR runs through its veins.